 SMT Assembly or surface mount technology is a method applied to solder SMD (surface mount devices) components to PCBs that ultimately result in compact and small electronic products.
-The SMD components are smaller, light weight and can be directly placed and soldered on the same side of the PCB.
+The SMD components are smaller, lightweight, and can be directly placed and soldered on the same side of the PCB.

-Figure 1: Comparison of Atmega-8 28-pin and TQFP-32 pin package IC.
+Figure 1: Comparison of Atmega-8 28-pin and TQFP-32-pin package IC.

 Figure 2: Assembled PCB with DIP and equivalent SMD components

 The SMT technology components have replaced their DIP counterparts due to their size and comparable prices.

 The SMT assembly has various advantages over the conventional DIP methods:

-1.A higher component and pin count is possible for signal routing that reduces PCB real estate
+- A higher component and pin count is possible for signal routing that reduces PCB real estate

 2. Components can be placed and soldered on both sides of the PCB

-3. Due to smaller pins and track length PCB parasitic becomes lower such as parasitic capacitance and parasitic inductance
+3. Due to smaller pins and track length, PCB parasitic becomes lower such as parasitic capacitance and parasitic inductance

 4. Better EMC/ EMI performance

 5. Lower cost of soldering materials

-6. Because the components have lower height and smaller footprint are size the produced products are more smart, light weight, noise free and portable.
+6. Because the components have lower heights and smaller footprints, the produced products are smarter, lightweight, noise-free, and portable.

-1.Fault tracing is hard to find specially in the multilayer boards
+- Fault tracing is hard to find, especially in the multilayer boards

-2. Manual assembling, prototyping and component level repairing is much difficult such as in case of QFN, BGA packaged ICs
+2. Manual assembling, prototyping, and component level repairing is much more difficult such as in the case of QFN, BGA packaged ICs

-3. Needs specialized tools for soldering and re-work like microscope, fine soldering tips etc.
+3. Needs specialized tools for soldering and re-work like a microscope, fine soldering tips, etc.

-4. PCB manufacturing, prototyping tools and accessories are costly
+4. PCB manufacturing, prototyping tools, and accessories are costly

 5. Solder joints are more prone to dry-joint

 6. Components during desoldering may be permanently deranged due to very small contacts and extra heat application

-7. Extra adhesive composites potting is necessary for components which face frequent mechanical stress such as connectors, heat sinks, and large devices.
+7. Extra adhesive composite potting is necessary for components that face frequent mechanical stress, such as connectors, heat sinks, and large devices.

-8. For large productions auto pick and place machines outperform and preferred over manual assembly but they are much costly.
+8. For large productions, auto pick and place machines outperform and are preferred over the manual assembly, but they are much more costly.